Stanisław Skrowaczewski: Biography

 Between 1983 and 1992 he was principal conductor of the Hallé Orchestra in Manchester.

 Between 1995 and 1997, Skrowaczewski served as artistic advisor to the Milwaukee Symphony Orchestra.
 In 1988, he was composer-in-residence for the Philadelphia Orchestra's summer season at Saratoga.
 He has guest-conducted that orchestra, and many others, all over the world.
 In 2007, he became principal conductor of the Yomiuri Nippon Symphony Orchestra in Tokyo, and also made several recordings with the NHK Symphony Orchestra.

 His complete set of recordings of the symphonies of Anton Bruckner, made with the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, has received much acclaim, as has his 2005/06 complete Beethoven symphony cycle with the orchestra.
 Another noted recording is his Brahms Piano Concerto No. 2 with the London Symphony Orchestra in collaboration with soloist Gina Bachauer.

 Skrowaczewski's Passacaglia Immaginaria, completed in 1995, was nominated for the Pulitzer Prize in 1997.
 Commissioned by the Minnesota Orchestral Association to honor the memory of Ken and Judy Dayton, it was premiered at Orchestra Hall in Minneapolis in 1996.

 His Chamber Concerto was commissioned by the St. Paul Chamber Orchestra in memory of Leopold Sipe, their first music director.
 Skrowaczewski received his second Pulitzer nomination in 1999 for his Concerto for Orchestra.

 He received the Commander Order of the White Eagle, the highest order conferred by the Polish government, as well as the Gold Medal of the Mahler-Bruckner Society, the 1973 Ditson Conductor's Award, and the Kennedy Center Friedheim Award's third prize in 1978 for his Ricercari Notturni for saxophone and orchestra.

 He was the father of Paul Sebastien, founder of electronica groups Psykosonik and Basic Pleasure Model, and of Nicholas Skrowaczewski.
 He lived in Wayzata, Minnesota, and died in St. Louis Park on February 21, 2017.

-He was managed by London-based agency Intermusica.

 Frederick Harris, Jr., director of the MIT Wind Ensemble, wrote Skrowaczewski's official biography.